IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- If combat, second cultist will escape inwards to the first encounter > ambush on second lvl
 - Entrance: part of the rubble forms a triangular shaped doorway, leading into intact staircase down Atrium
+- Darkness - what's the deal with everyone's vision
 - tiled floor, burnt out fluorescent lights.
 Darkness.
 Doorway on left (to band hall) and on right (recording studio).
 - history check to remember the basement is supposedly very haunted?
 Band rehearsal hall